Fourier Neural Operators for Time-Periodic Quantum Systems: Learning Floquet Hamiltonians, Observable Dynamics, and Operator Growth: Learning Effective Floquet Hamiltonians

 \subsection{Effective Floquet Hamiltonian and Micromotion Operator}

-Consider a time-periodic Hamiltonian $H(t) = H(t+T)$.
-Dynamics under this Hamiltonian can be described by a time-independent effective Hamiltonian $H_F(t_0)$ called the \textit{Floquet Hamiltonian}, which is defined in Eqs.~\ref{eq:evolution}, \ref{eq:HF}. $H_F(t_0)$ is an effective description of the system in the sense that all measurements made at times $t = t_0 + nT$ ($n \in \mathbb{Z}$ is an integer) in two systems governed by $H(t)$ and $H_F(t_0)$ will be identical.
+As discussed in Sec.~\ref{sec:background}, stroboscopic dynamics under a time-periodic Hamiltonian $H(t) = H(t+T)$ can be described by the \textit{Floquet Hamiltonian}, defined in Eqs.~\ref{eq:evolution}, \ref{eq:HF}.
 From its definition and the periodicity of $H(t)$, one can see that $H_F$ is also periodic in the initial time, i.e., $H_F(t_0) = H_F(t_0 + T)$ for all $t_0$.

-$H_F$'s starting at different times share the same quasi-energy spectrum.
+The Floquet Hamiltonians starting at different times share the same quasi-energy spectrum.
 In fact, they are related by unitary transformations:

 where the unitaries $U(t_1, t_0)$, named the \textit{micromotion} operators, govern fast dynamics within a single period.

 Importantly, $U(t_1, t_0)$ between two times $t_1$ and $t_0$ can be computed given $H_F(t_1)$ and $H_F(t_0)$.
 Because the effective Hamiltonians are Hermitian, there is an orthonormal basis in which they are diagonal.
 Furthermore, since different $H_F$'s have the same spectrum, we can write: $H_F(t_0) = P_0 D P_0^\dagger; H_F(t_1) = P_1 D P_1^\dagger$, where $P_0$, $P_1$ are unitary, $D$ is a diagonal matrix whose entries are the quasi-energies.
 Using Eq.~\ref{eq:Ut0t1}, we have $[D, P_1^\dagger U(t_1,t_0) P_0] = 0$.
 When $D$ has non-degenerate spectrum, $P_1^\dagger U(t_1,t_0)P_0 =J$, with diagonal matrix $J = \diag(e^{i\theta_1}, e^{i\theta_2},\dots)$ consisting of undetermined phases.
 Then $U(t_1,t_0) = P_1 J P_0^\dagger$.
 On the other hand, the columns of $P_{i}$ $(i=0,1)$ are eigenstates of $H_F(t_i)$, which are determined up to arbitrary phases.
 Thus, one can absorb the phases of $J$ into the definitions $P_0$ or $P_1$.
 Namely, we can choose $U(t_1,t_0) = P_1 P_0^\dagger$.
 When $D$ has degenerate spectrum, the unitary matrix $J$ becomes block diagonalized according to the distinct eigenvalues of $D$.
 One can again choose $J$ to be the identity because the eigenvectors, which are columns of $P_i$, are determined up to unitary transformations within the subspace labeled by the same quasi-energy.